ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 }
 ```

+The `schemaVersion` of the _RO-Crate Metadata File Descriptor_
-The `schemaVersion` MUST be a string, and SHOULD be a versioned permalink of
+MUST be a string, and SHOULD start with `https://w3id.org/ro/crate/`.
+This string SHOULD be a versioned permalink of this RO-Crate specification
-this RO-Crate specification that the _RO-Crate JSON-LD_ conforms to.
-The
+that the _RO-Crate JSON-LD_ conforms to.
-permalink SHOULD start with `https://w3id.org/ro/crate/`.

 Consumers processing the RO-Crate as an JSON-LD graph can thus reliably find
 the the _Root Data Entity_ by following this algorithm:

 1. For each entity in `@graph` array
 2. ..if the `schemaVersion` property is a string that starts with `https://w3id.org/ro/crate/`
-3. ....then keep the `@id` URI of this entity `about` as variable _root_
+3. ....from  this entity's `about` object keep the `@id` URI as variable _root_
-4. For each entity in `graph` array
+4. For each entity in `@graph` array
 5. ..return the entity which `@id` URI matches _root_

 To ensure a base-line interoperability between RO-Crates, and for an RO-Crate to
 be considered a _Valid RO-Crate_, a minimum set of metadata is required for the